 Bullying a child with a food allergy can range from taunting the child to physically assaulting with the allergen.
 It is considered a form of “disability harassment.”

-Parents play an important role in their children’s educational lives.
+Parents/Caregivers play an important role in their children’s educational lives.
 Being part of their child’s school in some form, when possible, is essential to reducing the risk of school bullying.
-Parents should advocate for inclusive practices in the school district to improve school climate, which will help all students.
+Parents/Caregivers should advocate for inclusive practices in the school district to improve school climate, which will help all students.
 Be proactive and talk to the school administrator about how he or she would respond to food allergy bullying.
 Reviewing how the administrator will respond will be helpful if a bullying incident occurs.
-Additionally, ask about any anti-bullying guidelines or policies that both the parent and administrator can review together.
+Additionally, ask about any anti-bullying guidelines or policies that both the parent/caregiver and administrator can review together.

-In a study of children with food allergies and their parents, parents knew about bullying related to food allergies only half the time.
-When parents were aware of the bullying, the child’s quality of life was reported to be much better than that of children whose parents were not involved.
+In a study of children with food allergies and their parents/caregivers, parents/caregivers knew about bullying related to food allergies only half the time.
+When parents/caregivers were aware of the bullying, the child’s quality of life was reported to be much better than that of children whose parents/caregivers were not involved.

 Whether or not you suspect your child is being bullied, engage him or her in daily conversations about school and social activities.
 This allows the child to feel trust, open up about any bullying activity if it occurs, and get parents involved.
 Ask open-ended questions that require a response and can lead to further discussion, such as:

 - Who did you play with at recess/PE?

 - Who did you eat with during lunch?

 - How was your bus ride to/from school?

 In addition, find out what the school is doing to address bullying, including on play grounds (where teachers may have a harder time tracking such incidents) and on school busses.
 If your child’s school does not have effective bullying strategies and policies in place, advocate for change with the principal.
 Take the same action with camps your child may attend.

 If bullying has occurred in school, it’s important to take appropriate action, including: